poult-lab/daily-word/english_words_ learning.md

 02.tariff /ˈtærɪf/

-[n] America wants to eliminate tariffs on items such as electronics.
+[n] America wants to eliminate tariffs on items such as electronics./Gov't to reduce tariffs on fresh food imports to curb inflation.

 "a tax that is paid on goods coming into or going out of a country"